Interactive Activity

 - Note for instructor: Students may not think that this is their responsibility.
 You can probe how you might support the family to get better services outside of your own program.
 You could also talk about responsibility to help with making phone calls to other professionals.
 You can ask whether dental care is important for educational contexts.

 - Note for instructor: Students may say that this does not change anything about their practice.
-Probe how poverty or differences in economic circumstances can impact a child’s experience in educational settings.
+Probe how poverty or differences in economic circumstances can impact a child’s experience in educational settings, and their access to services.

 Case Study Follow Up

 Following the discussion, disclose that all of the information in the case study comes from a single family story.
-Dividing the information up, as is done in many case study activities, simplifies the experience of families, but we know that in reality, as human beings, the family is quite complex.
-In each of the scenarios described in the activity, the single piece of information can explain a situation.
+Dividing the information up, as is done in many case study activities, simplifies the experience of families, but we know that in reality, as human beings, all families have complex experiences.
+In each of the scenarios described in the activity, the single piece of information can lead to an oversimplified understanding of the child and their situation.
 However, all of the information is interconnected.
-The child/student has autism, but in many cases, this will not be diagnosed until age 3 or later.
-As a result, educators may assume that the child/student has “behaviour” problems.
-In this case, not going to the dentist, and developmental delays are partly explained by autism, but it is also common for bilingual or plurilingual children/students to seem to have language delay.
-There are a wide range of developmental differences amongst all children/students, so these concerns may also be the temperament of the child, or environmental conditions.
-In addition, in the case study we can examine all of the information compiled together, but in reality educators often only learn about small pieces of a child’s story over time.
-Even in our case study, we do not have all information about the child/student or his family.
-This is true about all children/students you will work with.
-While trusting relationships can help to support families and children/students to share information, it is important not to expect or to feel entitled to information, particularly about medical or personal experiences.
+The child is autistic.
+Many different assumptions are made when someone is autistic that may result in missed identification of other issues – such as a toothache.
+This can even lead educators to assume that the child has “behaviour” problems.
+In this case, not going to the dentist, and language delays might be explained by autism, but it is also common for bilingual or plurilingual children to talk later, or they may not communicate through spoken language.
+There are a wide range of developmental differences amongst all children, so these concerns may also be the temperament of the child, or responses to their environment including reactions to an environment that is distressing.
+In this case study we can examine all of the information compiled together, but in reality educators often only learn about small pieces of a child’s story over time.
+Even in this case study we have focused on “developmental” information.
+Educators, peers and community members need to get to know the people behind this information.
+This is true about all children you will work with.
+While trusting relationships can help to support families and children to share information, it is important not to expect or to feel entitled to information, particularly about medical or personal experiences.

 Additional Information